EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_07-FSRM-Auditing-Deduplication.md

 ### Introduction

-In this lab, you will create audit rules to log file access.
+In this lab, you will create and test an audit rule to monitor file deletes on the Training share.

 #### Tasks